cherrysoft/chatty/README.md

 chatty
 ======

-A jQuery terminal running in Express with Chatbot integration
+A jQuery terminal using the superb [jQuery Terminal](http://terminal.jcubic.pl/) running on Express with Jeannie Chatbot integration.

+Enjoy!!!